stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 In the wrapper we will use several JNA methods to access the structure fields, the constructor invokes the `write` method for this reason.

-The `getFieldList` method reflects the fields of the structure which we use use to enumerate the names of the supported features:
+The JNA `getFieldList` method reflects the fields of the structure which we use use to enumerate the names of the supported features:

 ```java
 public Collection<String> features() {